wludh/womenandtech/coding101/coding101.md

 ### Saving your code

 We'll be running all of our code in the repl interpreter, and saving our programs to repl.
 But a Python script looks the same whether it's on repl or on your computer: it's a plain-text file of commands in Python, with a filename that ends in `.py`.
-In repl, you can create a new file by clicking on the "New file" button and giving your file a name.
+In repl, you can create a new file by clicking on the "New file" button and giving your file a name. **Heads-up: repl is a bit quirky in that you can only run code from main.py.
+Feel free to save your code into new files, just know that you'll need to copy it back to main.py to run it.**

 ### Try it out

 Create a separate Python script called `hello.py` with the code we wrote above.

 ## Variables and data types